The two event-types you’ll need to accurately predict growth and retention

 def: Apps that focus heavily on the “conversion of users” are generally apps that rely on subscriptions or IAP from a subset of users for the bulk of the revenue, therefore their goals are to encourage a growing number of users towards the eventual conversion.

 App Types: dating apps, photo & video, lifestyle, streaming apps

 def: Also known as cult apps these types of apps command truly impressive long-term retention of users.
-In most cases these are apps who have constantly changing content that inspire uses to constantly revisit, often LTVs are measured in multi-years.
-These users, once engaged, are fiercely loyal and follow close to a straight-line for LTV.
+In most cases these are apps that have constantly changing content that inspires uses to constantly revisit, often LTVs are measured in multi-years.
+These users, once engaged, are fiercely loyal and follow close to a straight line for LTV.